 Unzipped: An Autopsy of American Inequality shines a light on the housing crisis in the U.S. and the complex realities of living unhoused.
 The Unzipped...

-This activity encourages learners to engage with a balanced variety of text and media perspectives.
-The activity also builds belonging and class community by...
+The Windows and Mirrors activity encourages learners to engage with a balanced variety of text and media perspectives.
+The activity also builds belonging and...

 Our Women’s History Lessons and resources are great for English Language Arts, Film Literacy, Government, Social Studies, STEM, Women’s Studies classes, and more.
 Additional...